 The plan includes a substantial ecological restoration component for the portion of Hall Creek that runs through Ballinger Park, together with the park ponds and wetland areas in the park.
 The environmental restoration portion of the plan was estimated in 2015 to cost $5 million.
 In order to fulfill this component of the Ballinger Park Master Plan in a cost-effective manner, the city approached the Corps of Engineers as a project partner.
 In the summer of 2018, the Corps determined that the project met federal interests by improving the quality of the environment and having a positive impact on significant ecosystem resources.
 A project team consisting of Corps and city staff was brought together at that time to develop a scope of work and costs for the feasibility study for the project.

-The proposed project’s goal is to address current constraints on ecological health in Ballinger Park, including increased channelization of Hall Creek and loss of latitudinal connectivity between the creek and its floodplain.
-There is a lack of side channels for velocity refuge and rearing of coho salmon and other stream biota.
-Invasive plant species are dominant around the streams and wetland areas.
+The goal of the restoration project is to address current constraints on ecological health in Ballinger Park, including increased channelization of Hall Creek and loss of connection between the creek and its floodplain.
+There is a lack of velocity refuge for fish and other stream biota.
+Invasive plants, including blackberry and nightshade, are dominant around the streams and wetland areas.

 Project Timeline and Costs

-Total Mountlake Terrace estimated cost: $1.565-$2.265 million
+Total Mountlake Terrace estimated cost: 35%